-Based on the difference between Melamine and Opalware dinnerware above, we can confidently say that Opalware dinner set is better than Melamine because Opalware dinnerware do not react with food either hot or cold as they are made up of natural non-toxic materials safe for consumption.
+Based on the difference between Melamine and Opalware dinnerware above, we can confidently say that Opalware dinner set is better than Melamine because Opalware dinnerware does not react with food either hot or cold as they are made up of natural non-toxic materials safe for consumption.

 IS MELAMINE MICROWAVE SAFE?

-Melamine dinnerware sets are not microwave safe because the hard resin plastic material it is made up of has the ability to react with the food when placed inside the microwave oven, plastic can leach into the meal.
+Melamine dinnerware sets do not microwave safe because the hard resin plastic material it is made up of has the ability to react with the food when placed inside the microwave oven, plastic can leach into the meal.